rafalp/Misago/dev-docs/plugins/hooks/check-restore-post-edit-permission-hook.md

         raise PermissionDenied(
             pgettext(
                 "edits permission error",
-                "You can’t restore the post from this edit."
+                "You can't restore the post from this edit."
             )
         )
 ```